xlab-uiuc/kato/README.md

 Due to a bug in cass-operator, the deleted key-value pair is not removed from the SeedService resource in Kubernetes.
 Kato automatically detects this bug based on the inconsistency between the CR and the system resources.

+## Contributing
+Thank you for your interest in Kato!
+We welcome all feedback and contributions.
+If you wish to file a bug, enhancement proposal or have other questions, please use the Github [Issue](https://github.com/xlab-uiuc/kato/issues/new).
+If you'd like to contribute code, please open a Pull Request.